Rhayne advocating for foster youth to 2019 BC Select Standing Committee:

 The Premier and MLA’s also passed legislation that allowed fosters to remain with their foster parents until 26 instead of 19 if they choose; which will help fosters tremendously, as there was little support for fosters after they aged out of care prior to this, which was putting fosters in peril and unsafe situations, mainly due to not enough funding or supports previously.
 We are all thankful that these first changes will start to help them.

-Rhayne also secured ten million dollars in government funding by advocating for Foster youth aging out of care, by appearing before the 2019 BC Standing Finance Committee.
+Rhayne also secured ten million dollars in government funding by advocating for Foster youth aging out of care, by appearing before the 2019 BC Select Standing Committee on Finance and Government Services.
 That funding went directly to develop programs for foster’s aging out of care, to support their post-secondary education, such as trades, college or university, and support for their housing.
 Rhayne also offered the government a program she wrote called, MAP, designed to help improve the needs of those in the foster care system and fosters aging out of care, that she will be continuing to address.

 Rhayne gratefully acknowledges that this funding would not have been accomplished without the help and support of Premier John Horgan, MLA Garry Begg, MLA’s from around the province including those on the 2019 Standing Finance Committee, The Vancouver Foundation, Fostering Change, and others who support foster youth aging out of care.